AdobeDocs/experience-platform.en/help/intelligent-services/attribution-ai/user-guide.md

 ![training window](./images/user-guide/training_window.png)

-Once you have selected your training window, click **Finish** in the top-right corner.
+Once you have selected your training window, click **[!UICONTROL Finish]** in the top-right corner.
 Allow some time for the data to process.
 Once complete, a popover dialog appears confirming that the instance setup is complete.
-Click **Ok** to be redirected to the **Service instances** page where you can see your service instance.
+Click **[!UICONTROL Ok]** to be redirected to the **[!UICONTROL Service instances]** page where you can see your service instance.

 ![setup complete](./images/user-guide/instance_setup_complete.png)